Growth Of Grinder

 Industrial Revolution: Birth of Grinders

-Fast ahead for the 1800s, and we're starting to see the first mechanical grinder.
-These machines were designed to meet the needs of the exact metal, especially in the growing areas tools and design.
+Fast forward to the 1800s, and we're starting to see the first mechanical grinder.
+These machines were designed to meet the needs of the exact metal, especially in the growing areas of tools and design.

 In 1830, the first true cylindrical grinding machine was invented by Joseph Brown from the American -based machine tool company Brown and Sharp.

-These machines allowed metal parts of land for extremely accurate dimensions, which were important for engines, equipment and equipment.
+These machines allowed metal parts of land with extremely accurate dimensions, which were important for engines, equipment and other equipment.

 Peace became an important part of industrial construction, especially in motor vehicles and aerospace areas.